hmrc/agents-external-stubs/README.md

 This microservice is part of Agent Services local testing framework, providing dynamic stubs for 3rd party upstream services.

-This app SHOULD NOT be run on QA and Production environment.
+This app SHOULD NOT be run on QA nor Production environment.

 ## Stubbed API